 It’s fair to say that the relocation profession is developing at a rapid rate.
 The world has changed since 5-6 years ago, where most international assignments were for typically middle-aged men with a wife and two children.

 Now this kind of expatriate is increasingly the exception and relocation service providers have to adapt their business models if they are to remain competitive and relevant.
-This is a report on the trends of the relocation industry in the Central and Eastern Europe region.
+This is a report on the relocation trends in the Central and Eastern Europe region.

 Main Challenges for the Industry in the next 3 – 5 years and How to Address them